- Home >

 FOR ALL STYLES AND ALL AGES

-Whether you want to reawaken your inner child or challenge your friends, Disc Golf is accessible to everyone: with family, friends or even on your own.
+Whether you want to bring out your inner child or challenge your friends, Disc Golf is for everyone: families, groups of friends, or even solo players.- Open from June 20 to October 5

 - Free access to the course

-Peisey-Vallandry isn't just about hiking and mountain biking: it's also a playground for those who want to have fun in a different way.
-So, are you ready to take on the challenge of Disc Golf? 🎯
+Peisey-Vallandry is not just about hiking and mountain biking – it's also a playground for those looking to have fun in a different way.
+So, are you ready to take on the Disc Golf challenge? 🎯